01-edu/public/subjects/devops/joker-num/README.md

 ### Instructions

 In this exercise you are going to create a guessing game.
-The script will receive the number to guess as argument.
+Create the script `joker-num.sh` which will receive the number to guess as argument.
 The number should be between 1 and 100 (inclusive).
 The player will then have 5 tries to guess the number.
 To achieve this you will have to use a `for` loop.

 When guessing a valid number the output will be: